Loading...

 Safety is often the top concern for families and solo travelers.
 Malta's higher score reflects lower crime rates, political stability, and stronger rule of law — factors measured through the Global Peace Index and institutional safety data.

 Healthcare quality is a critical factor for anyone relocating long-term.
-Malta has a healthcare index of 80/100 (strong), compared to Cyprus's 76/100 (strong).
+Malta has a healthcare index of 94/100 (excellent), compared to Cyprus's 88/100 (excellent).
 Malta has a slight edge over Cyprus in healthcare.

 Malta: Free, tax-funded public healthcare through Mater Dei Hospital.
 The system is comprehensive but faces capacity pressure given rapid population growth.
 Private insurance is popular for supplementary coverage.
 Cyprus: The new GESY universal system (since 2019) provides comprehensive coverage funded through contributions.
 Both public and private providers participate.
 The system is still maturing.

 Infrastructure also plays a role in daily quality of life.
-Malta (80/100, world-class) leads Cyprus (72/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+Malta (94/100, world-class) leads Cyprus (87/100, world-class) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 Malta scores 87/100 (highly favorable) while Cyprus scores 88/100 (highly favorable).